rpj/secdrop/README.md

 Source hierarchy explanation
 ============================

-* `client/` - The client-side (e.g. in-browser) implementation of UI and file-send functionality
+* `client/` - The client-side (e.g. in-browser) implementation of UI, first-stage encryption and file-send functionality
 * `server/` - Server-side scripts for accepting uploads and second-stage asymmetric encryption.
 * `dec/` - The tools used to decrypt dropped files.
 Figure out how to get them from the server on your own. _Never_ use this on the server-side unless you _fully_ trust your server!